Mohi03/Library_System/docs/README.md

 - **Display Borrowers**: List all borrowers and count of currently borrowed books.
 - **Borrowing History**: View complete history of borrow/return transactions with timestamps.

 ---

+## Project Structure

+The project consists of the following classes:

+- **Library**: Manages books, borrowers, and handles the borrow/return operations.
+- **Book** (abstract): Represents a generic book.
+Can be extended for specific book types.
+- **RealBook**: Represents a physical book with specific attributes like page count and shelf location.
+- **EBook**: Represents an electronic book with file format and size.
+- **Borrower**: Represents users who borrow books and maintains their borrowed books list.
+- **BorrowingProcess**: Stores borrowing and return records with dates.
+- **library_System** (Main): Provides the user interface to interact with the system.

+---